The 11th e-Learning Excellence Awards at ECEL 2025

 6. Plans to further develop the initiative.

-Authors of the top rated initiatives will be invited to register and attend the European Conference on e-Learning at University of South Africa on 26–27th October 2023 to present their case histories to the judges and conference participants.
+Authors of the top rated initiatives will be invited to register and attend the European Conference on e-Learning at Technical University of Denmark -DTU on 23–24th October 2025 to present their case histories to the judges and conference participants.
 Finalists will also have their case histories published in a book and a prize will be awarded to the initiative judged to show the most creative thinking.

 All presenters in the awards must attend the physical conference.